SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Model Safety and System Security

-At the system level, information transmission considerations are critical in multimodal learning.
-Bandwidth~$B$ in Equation~\ref{eq_sh_theorem} influences the flow of information between different applications and agents, directly affecting the system’s ability to coordinate and respond effectively.
-Prior work~\cite{arxiv2024Wu} has shown that even when an individual agent maintains strong model-level controls (\ie a high $S/N$), attackers can exploit cross-agent interactions to trigger significant security breaches.
-These vulnerabilities often arise from insufficient system-level management of bandwidth, such as unrestricted agent actions or unfiltered information exchange.
-To mitigate such risks, it is critical to implement system-level bandwidth constraints, including restrictions on agent behavior and filters that control the flow of information between agents.
+{At the model level, improving performance and ensuring accurate predictions require maximizing effective Signal and preserving a high signal to noise ratio ($S/N$).
+Safety oriented defenses aim to increase this ratio by reducing noise through data preprocessing, feature selection, or robust modeling.
+In contrast, model level attacks degrade $S/N$ by distorting the signal or injecting noise during training or inference, impairing the model’s ability to interpret inputs correctly.
+At the system level, Bandwidth $B$ in Equation~\ref{eq_sh_theorem} governs information flow between agents and applications, directly affecting coordination and security.
+Prior work~\cite{arxiv2024Wu4} shows that even when individual agents maintain strong model level controls, attackers can exploit cross agent interactions to trigger system level failures.
+These vulnerabilities stem from insufficient management of Authorized Bandwidth, such as unrestricted agent actions or unfiltered information exchange.
+Mitigating such risks requires explicit system level bandwidth constraints, including restrictions on agent behavior and controls over inter agent information flow.}